uNetworking/uWebSockets.js/README.md

 Install with `npm install uNetworking/uWebSockets.js#v18.5.0` or any such [release](https://github.com/uNetworking/uWebSockets.js/releases).
 No compiler needed.

 * Runs on Linux, macOS and Windows (ARM64, x64).
 Node.js 10, 11, 12, 13 & 14.
-* Installs from this GitHub repo, not the NPM registry; [if you don't trust me - hit "fork" and host your own copy](https://medium.com/@alexhultman/beware-of-tin-foil-hattery-f738b620468c).
+* Installs from this GitHub repository, not the NPM registry; [hit "fork" to get your own copy](https://medium.com/@alexhultman/beware-of-tin-foil-hattery-f738b620468c).

 ### :briefcase: Commercially supported
 <a href="https://github.com/uNetworking">uNetworking AB</a> is a Swedish consulting & contracting company dealing with anything related to µWebSockets; development, support and customer success.